 Another player, coach, or other party inflicting intentional injury during the course of the game

 The above are only a few examples of potentially negligent or intentional acts that take place during sports that may lead to a legal claim.

 Contact a Fayette County personal injury attorney for a free consultation

-If you or your child has suffered injury while playing sports and you believe the injury occurred due to negligence or intentional act of another party, you should not delay in consulting with an experienced personal injury attorney at the Law Offices of Shane Smith as soon as possible.
+If you or your child has suffered injury while playing sports and you believe the injury occurred due to negligence or intentional act of another party, you should not delay in consulting with an experienced personal injury attorney at Shane Smith Law as soon as possible.
 Our attorneys will evaluate your case and advise you on the chances of recovery if you pursue a legal case.
 If you choose to file a claim, we will strive to help you recover the maximum possible amount.
 Call us today at (770) 487-8999 to schedule a free consultation.